mocemapese/openlocate-ios/README.md

 OpenLocate utilizes  several services within iOS’s CoreLocation API to provide timely and relevant location updates.
 - `Visit Monitoring` API is used to determine locations the user has frequented by logging a location update for the entry and exit of a visit.
 - `Significant Location Change` API is used to log significant movement in the user’s location.
+- Cached location update when application becomes active.
+If cached fix is older than 15 minutes, a new location update is fetched when in foreground.
 - Lastly, `Background Fetch` is used to periodically fetch the user’s current location.

 Given that location updates are sparse, the context in which the location updates occurred in is recorded in location_context.